gulzaman98/45-Assignment-of-Javascript/README.md

 8 .
 Greetings: Start with the array you used in Exercise , but instead of just printing each person’s name, print a message to them.
 The text of each message should be the same, but each message should be personalized with the person’s name.

+9 .
+Your Own Array: Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples.
+Use your list to print a series of statements about these items, such as “I would like to own a Honda motorcycle.”